ycm-core/YouCompleteMe/README.md

 - neocomplcache

-YCM also provides semantic go-to-definition/declaration commands for C-family languages.
+YCM also provides semantic go-to-definition/declaration commands for C-family languages & Python.
 Expect more IDE features powered by the various YCM semantic engines in the future.

 You'll also find that YCM has filepath completers (try typing `./` in a file) and a completer that integrates with [UltiSnips][].